07. PTC: Cancer Risks for Liver Recipients

 - Cancer incidence after liver transplantation

-Solid organ transplantation and subsequent chronic immunosuppression has been long associated with an increased risk for the development of cancer.
+Solid-organ transplantation and subsequent chronic immunosuppression have been long associated with an increased risk for the development of cancer.
 Patients are at increased risk for hematologic malignancies as well as solid cancers.
 Concerning solid malignancies, several studies have demonstrated a higher incidence of both cutaneous and non-cutaneous solid malignancies in LT recipients compared with the general population.
 The reported rates in various studies range from 3 to 17%.
 The reported neoplasia rates are likely to be elevated due to the presence of screening bias among this population of patients where close medical surveillance is routine.
 These studies are also limited due to heterogeneity in terms of many important variables such as cohort size, patient population, indication for LT, era of transplantation, immunosuppressive regimen and length of follow-up.

 - Recurrent malignancies

 Liver transplantation is considered to be the treatment of choice for patients with hepatocellular carcinoma (HCC) and decompensated cirrhosis .
 Despite the use of established criteria for selecting LT candidates with the lowest risk of HCC recurrence, HCC has been reported to recur after LT in approximately 10% of patients [20–22].
 After the adoption of the model for end-stage liver disease (MELD) score for organ allocation among LT candidates in the USA, the number of patients undergoing LT for HCC tripled during the first year.
 Subsequently, a number of patients were identified whose diagnosis of HCC could not be rigorously verified and thus a reduction in assigned MELD score was performed.
 Nonetheless, the proportion of patients undergoing LT who have HCC continues to rise, the number of patients with recurrent HCC is expected to increase (OPTN Data 2004) .
 The natural history of recurrent HCC is not well established, although given concomitant immunosuppression, recurrent cancer may run a more aggressive course.
 In a series of 132 LT recipients from three Italian transplant centers, Regalia et al. reported a 15.9% HCC recurrence rate.
 Ninety percent of patients developed recurrence within 2 years of transplantation.
 The authors identified tumors greater than 3 cm in diameter, the presence of a peri-tumoral capsule and tumors, which exceeded the Milan criteria for LT as independent risk factors for post-transplantation recurrence.
 TNM (American Joint Committee on Cancer Tumor, Nodal Involvement and Metastasis classification system) stage, vascular invasion, pre-transplantation chemoembolization and serum alpha-fetoprotein level did not independently predict HCC recurrence in this study .
-More recently, among a cohort of 67 patients with undergoing LT for HCC complicating HCV-related liver disease at a single US center, 11 patients (16.4%) developed cancer recurrence.
+More recently, among a cohort of 67 patients undergoing LT for HCC complicating HCV-related liver disease at a single US center, 11 patients (16.4%) developed a cancer recurrence.
 Subsequently, eight deaths occurred from recurrent HCC.
 The majority of patients (81%) had cancer recurrence within 1 year of transplantation.
 Both patients who had late (O3 years after LT) recurrence presented with lung metastases.
-TNM staging, vascular invasion and pre-operative tumor diagnosis (as opposed to donor melanoma to a LT recipient has been reported .
-LT recipients, particularly those in sunny climates, should be counseled on photo protection and require cancer surveillance with regular dermatologic examinations.
+TNM staging, vascular invasion, and pre-operative tumor diagnosis (as opposed to donor melanoma to an LT recipient) have been reported .
+LT recipients, particularly those in sunny climates, should be counseled on photoprotection and require cancer surveillance with regular dermatologic examinations.

 - De novo malignancies